marcusanthonylorenzo/currency-exchanger/README.md

 - Follow the prompt, and create a password.
 You will be sent a confirmation email which you must use to activate your account.
 (It may be found in your "promotions" or "spam" folder, if not your primary folder.)
 - Once clicking the activation link, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month.
 - In the instructions below, we will store and .gitignore your key in a `.env` file and in your code it will be assigned to `process.env.API_KEY`.
-- Install package to load environment variables from .env with `npm install dotenv-webpack@2.0.0 --save-dev`.

 ##### 	:exclamation: Once you've received this repo on your computer:
 - Install the node_modules directory (node: `npm install` or yarn: `yarn install`).
+- Install package to load environment variables from .env with `npm install dotenv-webpack@2.0.0 --save-dev`.
 - Bundle the code, and run the program via server. (node: `npm run start` or yarn: `yarn run start`).

-####   (More detailed instructions provided below.)
+####   More detailed instructions provided below:

 |   via CLI   |  via Download  |
 |---|---|